These are some of the best samurai movies you can watch and they are all Japanese samurai movies as they are the best in the genre.

-They’re in no particular order except number one, which is thee classic samurai movie and my personal favourite.
+The list is in no particular order except number one which is the best samurai movie that’s a must-watch and my personal favourite.

 The legendary Japanese director Akira Kurosawa directed Seven Samurai as well as many other samurai movies on this list.

-It’s set in 1586 where a farming village is continuously under attack from bandits.
+It’s set in 1586 in feudal Japan where a farming village is continuously under attack from bandits.
 They hire seven samurai to protect them and their harvest.

 Harakiri (Seppuku) is set in the early 17th century during the Edo period.